-For some courses, you may be required to do assignments, sit mid-semester tests as well as end-of-semester examinations.
-Examinations are held at designated examination centres (for example, an Open Campus Site) in your country or online.
+For some courses, you may be required to do assignments, sit mid-semester tests as well as endof-semester examinations.
+Examinations are held at designated examination centres (for example, a Global Campus Site) in your country or online.
 Some courses may have an alternative to the final examination, such as a major project/action research.